 Of course, the best thing about meatloaf is the sandwiches the next day.
 Some people heat up the meatloaf, some people, like me, do not.
 For me, there’s nothing better than a thick slice of cold meatloaf on a slice of crusty sourdough bread, slathered with mayonnaise.

-I love these Red Pepper Stuffed with Crab Salad and Guacamole.
+I love this Red Pepper Stuffed with Crab Salad and Guacamole.
 Okay, so some of you who have been here before know that I am Roman Catholic.
 Some of you may think that Catholics don’t have to eat fish on Fridays, and you would be correct, they don’t.
-Read the rest of this entry »
+Continue reading →